MichaelLangbein/tdl2/backend/data/wiki/math/ai.md

 # Thoughts on AI

-- LLMs understand how to arrange words
-  - surprisingly, they have some internal understanding of logic and math
-  - but it doesn't have a dedicated mechanism for creativity,
-    - even though combining different domains together with constraints can yield quite creative answers.
+-   Neural nets often display a "double descent":
+    -   initially, as models get complexer, they better predict training data, but get increasingly worse for validation data (aka bias/variance tradeoff)
+    -   but with more epochs and yet complexer models, validation-performance gets better again (second, thus "double", descent)
 -   You can't beat centralized AI with more centralized AI:
     -   AI that operates robots which interact with a complex environment is likely to evolve fast
     -   maybe faster and in a different direction than centralized prompt-AI
 -   Even if current AI doesn't get much smarter, it can still penetrate much deeper:
     -   games
     -   apps
     -   mobile os
     -   excel
 -   llm's are essentially blind: they are not good at transforming code to images or describing images in words.
     -   robots that interact with the real world would learn to do that
 -   Cholet: llm's learn new concepts much slower than humans do.
     -   indeed, human brains don't seem to do backpropagation.
-  - Cholet suggests combining with program synthesis
+    -   Cholet suggests combining with program synthesis -

 # Human cognition

 -   lizard brain
     -   gives will to live
     -   gives aesthetic feeling
     -   machines don't have that
 -   behavioral brain
     -   learnt behavior
     -   like sports-movements, riding a bike, ...
     -   makes frustrated if response to action is not as expected
     -   that's what backprop-deep-learning does.
 -   conscious brain
     -   requires memory
     -   gives step-by-step, slow, logic reasoning
     -   gives thinking back to past events and analyzing them
     -   machines don't have that
     -   Humans without memory have trouble learning new things through reasoning, but can learn through much repetition on the _behavioral brain_ level

 # Machine learning